Move over oatmeal, give another hot breakfast cereal a chance.

 1/4 teaspoon ground cloves

-raisins
+1/3 cup raisins

-toasted walnuts (or pecans)
+toasted walnuts or pecans

 heavy cream or milk for serving (optional)

-Slowly add the boiling water, butter and cloves.
-Stir well.
-Simmer, covered, for 10 minutes, stirring occasionally to prevent any lumps from forming.
-Stir in salt and honey.
+3. Stir in raisins.
 Cover and continue cooking until the grains are tender and the porridge is at your desired consistency.
 Add more water, if necessary to thin out the mixture.

-When the porridge is completely cooked, remove from heat and let sit, covered, for 5 minutes.
-Ladle into individual serving bowls and sprinkle with walnuts, raisins and an extra drizzle of honey.
-Top with cream, if desired.
+4. When the porridge is completely cooked and water is absorbed, remove from heat and let sit, covered, for 5 minutes.